-3. Block Your Vacation Days at Work: Make sure you have everything you have cleared with a modified work schedule and that you’ve notified everyone who might be involved.
+This is a critical way to get organized for summer schedules because you know as well as I do, if you had your way you’d have the summer off too!
+Make sure you have everything you have cleared with a modified work schedule and that you’ve notified everyone who might be involved.
 If you are taking a hiatus from a project or commitment, make sure that its cleared now before we turn the corner on June.

 These resources both online or in print will always give you a wonderful listing of local events that you can keep in your back pocket for a surprise trip to a free concert in the park on Saturday night or something special that may be coming into town like a new exhibit at the art museum that is kid friendly.
 Tools like these sites and your local library can be your best friend in making sure that you are having a wonderful summer that feels like its full of spontaneity when really, you just made sure to cover your bases.

+In case you missed it, check out the first step in the entire process ~ Getting Ready for Summer fun!
 Thanks for stopping by ~ we’ll see you next time!